Koszul algebras and quadratic duals in Galois cohomology: Proof of Theorems E and F

 Let $G$ be a finitely generated pro-$p$ group, and assume that its $\F_p$-cohomology algebra is quadratic.
 Then we may write $H^\bullet(G,\F_p)$ as the quotient

 In this case it is possible to describe the quadratic dual of $H^\bullet(G,\F_p)$ in terms of the initial forms of the relations.

-\begin{thm} Let \eqref{eq:presentation} be a minimal presentation of a finitely generated pro-$p$-group $G$, and assume that $H^\bullet(G,\F_p)$ is quadratic as in \eqref{eq:quad cohom}.
+\begin{thm}(Theorem E) Let \eqref{eq:presentation} be a minimal presentation of a finitely generated pro-$p$-group $G$, and assume that $H^\bullet(G,\F_p)$ is quadratic as in \eqref{eq:quad cohom}.
 Then one has the equality $\Omega^\perp=RS_{(3)}/S_{(3)}$.
-In particular, if $d$ is the minimal number of generators of $G$ and $X=\{X_1,\ldots,X_d\}$, one has an isomorphisms of quadratic $\F_p$-algebras
+In particular, Theorem E holds: if $d$ is the minimal number of generators of $G$ and $X=\{X_1,\ldots,X_d\}$, one has an isomorphism of quadratic $\F_p$-algebras

 where $\mathcal{R}$ is the two-sided ideal generated by the initial forms of the defining relations of $G$. \end{thm} \begin{proof} Recall that one has the chain of inclusions By Proposition~\ref{prop:commutative diagram} and Corollary \ref{coro:RcapF3} the diagram of pairings